Brandon League: Pitching style

 League's main pitch is a very hard sinker averaging 96 mph.
 (In 2011, he had the hardest sinker of any relief pitcher, at 97.3 mph.)
 He also has an upper-80s slider that he uses primarily early in the count to right-handed hitters.
 He also has a splitter that he uses as a strikeout pitch.
 The splitter has a whiff rate of 55%.

 Personal life

 League resides in Honolulu, and is hapa Yonsei.
 His maternal great-grandparents were born and raised in Fukuoka prefecture on Kyushu Island in Japan.

 League's wife, Sasha League, attended Mt.
 Carmel High School in San Diego, California.
 She holds a psychology major from the University of Hawaii.
 They have been married since 2005.
-Brandon and Sasha League are parents to four girls.
+Brandon and Sasha League have four daughters.

 After his playing career, League founded Parallel X League, a Southern California-based clothing line, in 2019.